A Canvas Case Study: K-12

 St Mary’s teachers integrated Canvas into their professional development (PD) courses

-St Mary’s selected the Canvas learning management platform by Instructure and rolled out Canvas schoolwide in 2015.
+St Mary’s selected the Canvas learning management platform by Instructure and rolled out Canvas school-wide in 2015.
 Canvas was different than other options because it was cloud-native, open-source, and fully supported.
 The adoption of Canvas, in terms of the number of courses and the number of people using it, has increased every year since.
 That includes students, teachers, administrators, and St Mary’s learning support team.

 Implementing Canvas among the teaching staff required a deliberate approach.
 St Mary’s put together training and professional development (PD) courses for teachers of all knowledge levels of information technology.
 After the first year, administrators asked teachers to put together their landing pages and course information in Canvas.
-Dempster said, “We want to remind teachers that they can do things.

-differently, and that they don’t have to be the ‘expert’ in the classroom anymore.
-It’s exciting to see teachers who were once apprehensive about using technology in the classroom to come back to us and say ‘I’m using this now!’”
+Dempster said, “We want to remind teachers that they can do things differently, and that they don’t have to be the ‘expert’ in the classroom anymore.
+It’s exciting to see teachers who were once apprehensive about using technology in the classroom to come back to us and say ,‘I’m using this now!’”

-With Canvas, administrators saw new ways to carry out dierentiated instruction and collaboration, plus the ability for learners to work outside the classroom.
 “A lot of the onus is on the student to do their own learning at home, because there are probably not enough hours at school for all of the content,” said Kris Glass, a PE teacher and member of the eLearning team at St Mary’s.
 “Canvas makes it easy for those students to use and access those documents.”

 The Results